Brunswick Theater

 Nearby Theaters

-The RKO Brunswick Theater was built during WW II (1942) on the edge of the city limits in the North Trenton section near the Brunswick Circle.
-It remained a single theater throughout its run and closed simultaneously with the Trent Theater and Lincoln Theater when RKO pulled out of central NJ in October, 1972.
+The RKO Brunswick Theatre was built during World War II on the edge of the city limits in the North Trenton section near the Brunswick Circle.
+It opened on September 13, 1941 with Bob Hope in “Caught in the Draft” & Lucile Fairbanks in “Passage from Hong Kong”.
+It remained a single screen theatre throughout its run.
+RKO pulled out of central NJ in October, 1972.

-The theater featured art and foreign movies in the 1960’s, second-run and double features in the 1970’s.
-Eventually, X-rated films were featured.
+The theatre had featured art and foreign movies in the 1960’s, second-run and double features in the 1970’s.
+From around 1976 X-rated films were featured.
 The City of Trenton became an unlikely owner when back taxes were not paid.

-There was no theater organ.
+There was no theatre organ.
 The building was set back about 35 feet from the street and feature a stand-alone sign rather than a standard marquee afixed to the building.

-The theater closed in the early-1980’s and was demolished in 1996.
+The Brunswick Theatre closed as an adult movie theatre on July 14, 1986, and was demolished in 1996.
 A nursing home was built on the grounds.
 Several sconces, seats, and part of the façade were removed before its demolition.

 Just login to your account and subscribe to this theater.